Home

 SendFox is a strong budget option — especially if you can grab a lifetime deal.
 It’s not fancy, but it’s affordable and gets the job done for simple newsletters.

 Mailchimp, while still widely used, has scaled back its free plan and added complexity to its interface.
-It may not be the best fit for most authors today.
+The team at Kindlepreneur does not recommend it.

 The Best Email Providers for Authors